 System crashes are not a foreign term to regular PC users.
 Though there has been a reduction in the number of reported system crashes with more recent Windows updates, your computer is still at risk.
-In this article, we look at what you should do when your system crashes.
+In this article, we look at what you should do, such as recover data, when your system crashes.

 Imagine working on your desktop and suddenly it switches itself off out of the blue.
 This is just one of the ways a system crash can manifest itself, the screen can also freeze and display repeated error messages or simply displays a blue screen.
 When this happens, do not panic.
 Using the following steps, you might be able to establish the problem and fix it.

 1. Record errors

 If your computer is still on and is displaying error messages, take note of the errors.
 They will most likely have an error number and a description, write them down regardless of whether you understand the errors or not.
 This will help in case you require the support of a technician or expert.
 Once you record the errors you can switch off the computer.

 Depending on the root cause of the system crash, your computer might actually restart successfully.
 There is also the chance that the computer will start but the Operating System will not.
 In extreme cases, such as where the firmware has been affected, the computer will not start at all.

 Where the computer does not start at all, you will need to find assistance from an expert.
 If the computer starts but the OS is not starting, you can use the Last Known Good Configuration feature on Windows which uses the last known settings that launched Windows successfully.